Nigel1992/-h1-RS-LVL-99-Duration-Cost-Calculator/README.md

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

+## Changelog

+### [Version 1.1.0] - 2024-05-06

+#### Changed
+- Updated background and text colors for better readability and user experience.
+- Enhanced styling of form elements to maintain consistency and improve aesthetics.
+- Added checkbox functionality to remember username with JavaScript implementation.
+- Improved input field styling to ensure better alignment and appearance.
+- Enhanced JavaScript logic for checkbox functionality, enabling dynamic field behavior.
+- Refined result display format and error messages for clarity and user guidance.
+- Optimized code structure and formatting for improved maintainability.

 ## NOTE
 This code was made by AI and tested by me.
 <br>
 Feel free to contact me on Discord for any help or suggestions: nigel.92